Estimated Reading Time: 15 mins

 He advised the ticket had already been issued.

-He wished me the best with my move, returned to his own vehicle and left.
+Wishing me the best with my move, he returned to his own vehicle and left.

 Image by peoplecreations on freepik